diofant/diofant/docs/release/notes-0.9.rst

 * ``diofant.polys.domains`` module is now top-level module :mod:`~diofant.domains`, see :pull:`487`.
 * Support canonicalization of :class:`~diofant.polys.rootoftools.RootOf` instances, construct polynomial with integer coefficients, see :pull:`430`.
 * :func:`~diofant.solvers.polysys.solve_poly_system` now able to solve positive-dimensional systems, see :pull:`448` and :pull:`573`.
+* Big update of the :mod:`~diofant.solvers.diophantine` module with a lot of bugfixes, see :pull:`578`.
+Thanks to Chris Smith.

 Compatibility breaks
 ====================